thoughtworks-jumpstart/guides/docs/frontend-web-development/react-todo-list.md

     });
 ```

-3. Add a X, on clicking on the X, we can delete the item.
+3. Add an X, on clicking on the X. We can delete the item.
 We can also use an image like how we did for the tick.

 ```javascript
 export default ({ name, isDone, setTodo, deleteTodo }) => (